Esri/feedback-js-api-next/README.md

 ### CDN

-Add references to the CDN and you are ready to get started.
+For applications using the ArcGIS CDN, use these references for the modules and CSS and you are ready to get started.

     <link rel="stylesheet" href="https://js.arcgis.com/next/esri/themes/light/main.css">
     <script src="https://js.arcgis.com/next/"></script>

+The `next` version of the CDN is not available for download.

 ### npm

-For ES modules, use `npm install @arcgis/core@next`.
-For AMD modules, use `npm install arcgis-js-api@next`.
+The `next` version is also available for testing with local builds.
+For all new applications, use the ES modules: `npm install @arcgis/core@next`.
+For existing AMD applications, use `npm install arcgis-js-api@next` or consider upgrading to `@arcgis/core`.

 ### esri-loader